Am I eligible to work at Amherst College?

 Who do I contact if I have questions about Student Employment?

 Nancy Robinson, the Student Employment Coordinator will be happy to assist you with any questions you have about the process.
-Once you have finished Steps 1-5 in the Step-by-Step Guide for International Student Employment you will need to schedule an appointment to meet with her to complete your work documents.
-You should drop by the Office of Financial Aid, B-5 Converse Hall to schedule a meeting and pick-up the required I-9 and tax withholding paperwork.
+Once you have finished Steps 1-4 in the Step-by-Step Guide for International Student Employment you will need to schedule an appointment to meet with her to complete your work documents.

 What forms will I need to complete during this meeting?

 The Department of Homeland Security requires that all employees complete an I-9 (Employment Eligibility Verification) form.
 You will also complete federal and state tax withholding documents.
-Please your visa, passport, I-20 and the “Receipt for Social Security Application” with you to the meeting along with your banking information so you can complete your Direct Deposit application.
-If you are a resident of a country that has a tax treaty with the United States (with regards to taxable scholarship) a W-8BEN form will be collected.
+Please your visa, passport, I-20 and the “Receipt for Social Security Application” with you.
+If you are a resident of a country that has a tax treaty with the United States (with regards to taxable scholarship), a W-8BEN form will be created for you to sign.

 Will I have taxes withheld from my paycheck?

 Yes, Federal tax can be withheld from your paycheck, based on your bi-weekly earnings.
 Based on your Visa status you will not have Social Security tax or Medicare tax withheld.
 If you earn less than $8000 per year in wages in Massachusetts and are a full-time student, state taxes will not be withheld.

 Will I receive an end-of-year summary of my wages?